 3. Fans that have directional markings

-An example of some common fans that are marked to show which way air blows.
-In both cases there are 2 arrows: one to show the direction of rotation, and one to show the air flow direction.
-(Left) This fan is the most common type, as it can be mounted backwards if you need to reverse air flow.
-(Right) This fan is less common but does have some uses where the airflow going to the rear is important.
+An example of some common fans with markings to show which way air blows.
+In both cases, there are 2 arrows: one to show the direction of rotation, and one to show the airflow direction.
+Left: This fan is the most common type, as it can be mounted backward if you need to reverse airflow.
+Right: This fan is less common but does have some uses where the airflow going to the rear is important.

 While it’s not as common, some fans do have a marking indicating which way they blow.
 If you’re lucky enough to find that on one, it makes it even easier to tell!